-After a five month stay in Columbus, Ohio with the Midwest Wrestling Association, which started at the beginning of 1960, Sweet Daddy took his show on the road.
-Using Toronto as his base, the city he calls home to this day, Siki spent the next 19 months working in several territories, including Chicago, New York and the Carolinas.
-Sweet Daddy became a main event player, engaging in short feuds with legendary figures like Giant Baba, Eddie Graham and Mark Lewin, but it was a run of matches against one of the greatest heavyweight champions of all time that would send his fame into the stratosphere.
+After a five-month stay in Columbus, Ohio with the Midwest Wrestling Association, which started at the beginning of 1960, Sweet Daddy took his show on the road.
+Using Toronto as his base, the city he calls home to this day, Siki spent the next 19 months working in several territories, including Chicago, New York, and the Carolinas.
+Sweet Daddy became a main event player, engaging in short feuds with legendary figures like Giant Baba, Eddie Graham, and Mark Lewin, but it was a run of matches against one of the greatest heavyweight champions of all time that would send his fame into the stratosphere.

 The Nature Boy

 By the summer of 1961, Sweet Daddy had already had several singles and tag matches with and against the NWA Worlds Heavyweight Champion “Nature Boy” Buddy Rogers.
 The two men had a special chemistry in the ring together and Rogers was keenly aware of this fact.
-Because of their in-ring spark (and each man’s drawing power), on July 15, 1961, it is believed Sweet Daddy Siki became the first black man to wrestle for the Worlds Title.
+Because of their in-ring spark (and each man’s drawing power), on July 15, 1961, it is believed Sweet Daddy Siki became just the second black man to wrestle for the Worlds Title.

 The match, however, was not without controversy.
 Hearing about the event, the Ku Klux Klan showed up to protest.
 Threats were made, but Buddy and Sweet Daddy were undeterred.
-It would not be Siki’s only run-in with the Klan either, as him being married to a white woman elicited multiple threats from the hate group throughout his storied career.
+It would not be Siki’s only run-in with the Klan either, as his being married to a white woman elicited multiple threats from the hate group throughout his storied career.

 The match with the “Nature Boy” wasn’t a one-off.
 Between July and October, Siki would have three more championship matches against Rogers, and though he’d come up short on each occasion, Siki didn’t need a belt to make him look like a star.
 The man had become bigger than any championship he could win.